liimaa/hamk-sysadmin-docker.github.io/part4.md

 > Hey, this domain name holds a certificate "certificate" and the one served to you seems to match it!
 You can trust this service!

 We can generate our own certificate using OpenSSL software.
+For this material, you may want to create the certificate on the host.
+If you create the certificate inside the container, you will have to adapt your system accordingly.

 > openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/certificate.key -out /etc/nginx/certificate.crt